 150 years of content in five weeks?
 Yeah, no problem.
 The students were in charge.

-8th grade students that had be unknowingly employing SCRUM all year to backward design and execute their project based learning units were now in sole control of the classroom.
+8th-grade students that had been unknowingly employing SCRUM all year to backward design and execute their project-based learning units were now in sole control of the classroom.

-Each student group picked a topic from history to become experts in.
-They did the heavy research, sharpening their skills to dig deep into their time period and dig out the must know facts, people and connections.
-They had to prioritize the information, break it into meaningful chunks that were engaging and age appropriate for middle school kids in a hybrid classroom.
+Each student group picked a topic from history to become an expert in.
+They did heavy research, sharpening their skills to dig deep into their time period and dig out the must-know facts, people and connections.
+They had to prioritize the information and break it into meaningful chunks that were engaging and age-appropriate for middle school kids in a hybrid classroom.
 Finally, they needed to prototype and build for the grand unveiling of an American History Museum in 5 weeks.

 The difference with this project was that students were creatively in charge.
-I did not make nice balanced groups, choose the time periods, create rubrics or give any creative directions.
-Instead my role was of a student guide.
-I will met with small groups to keep track of their momentum.
+I did not make nice balanced groups, choose the time periods, create rubrics, or give any creative directions.
+Instead, my role was of a student guide.
+I will meet with small groups to keep track of their momentum.
 Checked their kanban boards where they organized and designed their project.
-In past projects students have had control, but I always designed the rubric.
-I have picked a broad type product and the students have had the freedom to choose how they will fulfill my requirements.
-In this project the students had full creative control.
+In past projects, students have had control, but I always designed the rubric.
+I have picked a broad type of product and the students have had the freedom to choose how they will fulfill my requirements.
+In this project, the students had full creative control.
 I stepped back from my role as leader to guide.